CCTVal/RGE-double-target/gui/docs.md

 Do not use.

-If you think you should use it, call someone from the chilean group so they can confirm you not to use it.
+If you think you should use it, call someone from the chilean solid target group so they can confirm you not to use it.

 ![working main screen](docs/expert_interface.png)